ErickWesonga/alx-system_engineering-devops/0x00-shell_basics/README.md

-delete the file betty which is in /tmp/my_first_directory
+deletion of directory named my_first_directory that is in /tmp directory